logo

 Currently, there are two official campsites in the Northern Isles:

-• Svínoy – a tent-only campsite
+• Svínoy – tent-only campsite

 Responsible Camping Practices

-• Respect wildlife and avoid trampling sensitive vegetation.
+• Respect wildlife and avoid trampling sensitive vegetation

-• Never light open fires unless permitted.
+• Never light open fires unless explicitly permitted

 Is wild camping allowed in the Faroe Islands?